AdobeDocs/Developer-Distribution-Experience-Cloud/src/pages/guides/index.md

   - AEM
   - Commerce
 title: Experience Cloud Documentation for Adobe Developer Distribution
-description: A self-service submission portal for developers to publish listings that extend Adobe products on Adobe Exchange.​​
+description: A self-service submission portal for developers to publish listings that extend Adobe products on Adobe Exchange.
 ---

 <Hero slots="heading, text" background="rgb(141, 52, 78)"/>

 # Adobe Developer Distribution

-A self-service submission portal for developers to publish listings that extend Adobe Experience Cloud products on the Experience Cloud Marketplace.​
+A self-service submission portal for developers to publish listings that extend Adobe Experience Cloud products on the Experience Cloud Marketplace.

 ## Overview